Aldo Corzo

+Early life

+Corzo was born on 20 May 1989 in Lima to Jorge Corzo and María Roxana Chávez, an economist.

 Club career

 Alianza Lima

-Corzo got to Alianza Lima after playing for Club de Regatas Lima when Jaime Duarte saw him.
+Corzo arrived to Alianza Lima after playing in the youth ranks of Club de Regatas Lima when Jaime Duarte, a former Alianza player, saw him.
 He was promoted to the first team in 2008 by Richard Páez.
-He made his official debut against Sport Boys in Matute.
-After that match Corzo was a regular in the initial 11, being an important key and saving Alianza from playing in the second division.
+In August 2008, he made his official debut in a 2–0 victory against Sport Boys in Matute, playing the entire game and doing an outstanding performance.
+After that match, Corzo became a regular in the starting XI, later a key player, and contributed to saving Alianza from relegation to the second division.
+The following year, he played the 2009 Torneo Descentralizado finals, ultimately losing against Universitario de Deportes.

 Universidad San Martin

-On 7 January 2010 signed a two years contract for Universidad San Martín de Porres.
+On 7 January 2010, Corzo signed a two years contract for Universidad San Martín de Porres, with which he won the 2010 Torneo Descentralizado, as well as playing the 2010 Copa Sudamericana, the 2011 Copa Libertadores and the 2012 Copa Sudamericana.
+Corzo played a total of 153 matches for the club and scored 5 goals.

+Deportivo Municipal

+After five seasons with San Martín, he moved to Deportivo Municipal for the 2016 season, consolidating himself as the starting right-back, with the team reaching the playoff semi-finals, finishing in fourth place, with Corzo scoring 6 goals and being nominated to the best player award.

+Universitario de Deportes

+In December 2016, Corzo was signed by Universitario de Deportes with a contract for two seasons, in which he played in the qualifying stages of the 2017 and 2018 Copa Libertadores.
+At the end of 2018, after two years of being a regular starter, his contract was renewed for a further three seasons.

 International career

-He was part of the Peru U-20 team in the 2009 South American Youth Championship, being eliminated quickly by losing four games.
+Corzo was part of the Peru U-20 team in the 2009 South American Youth Championship, being eliminated quickly by losing four games.
 On 2 February 2009, he was called to the senior team by the then current coach Jose 'Chemo' del Solar to play a friendly against El Salvador losing 1–0.

-In June 2011, the new Peruvian national team coach Sergio Markarian decided to give Corzo a chance to play in a friendly against Senegal.
+In June 2011, the new Peru national team coach Sergio Markarián decided to give Corzo a chance to play in a friendly against Senegal.
 The friendly took place on 28 June 2011 in Lima, and it was the last friendly before the start of the Copa América.
-Corzo played the entire match against Senegal which finished in a 1–0 victory in favor of Peru.
+He played the entire match against Senegal which finished in a 1–0 victory in favor of Peru.